(testosterone buccal system) Mucoadhesive

 The active ingredient in Striant is testosterone (see Figure 1).
 Each buccal system contains 30 mg of testosterone.
 Testosterone USP is practically white crystalline powder chemically described as 17-beta hydroxyandrost-4-en-3one.

-Figure 1: Chemical Structure
+Figure 1: Chemical Structure of Testosterone

 Other pharmacologically inactive ingredients in Striant are anhydrous lactose NF, carbomer 934P, hypromellose USP, magnesium stearate NF, lactose monohydrate NF, polycarbophil USP, colloidal silicon dioxide NF, starch NF and talc USP.